June 25

 Saute Pan

-Note that the terms skillet and frying pan are used interchangeably.
-Some sources claim that a skillet has slightly higher sides than a frying pan, but most makers don't abide by this.
+First of all, the terms skillet and frying pan are used interchangeably.
+Some sources claim that a skillet has slightly higher sides than a frying pan, but most people--both cooks and manufacturers--use the terms to mean the same thing.

-• Skillets/frying pans have curved or sloped sides and rarely come with a lid (though some do).
+• Skillets have curved or sloped sides and rarely come with a lid (though some do).

 • Sauté pans have straight sides and always come with a lid.

-• Skillets are measured in diameter across the top rim, while sauté pans are measured in volume, typically quarts or liters, while skillets are used for dry heat cooking (e.g., pan frying, stir frying, sautéing--with a small amount of oil).
+• Skillets are measured in diameter across the top rim (inches or centimeters).
+Sauté pans are measured in volume, typically quarts or liters.

-• Because of the straight sides, sauté pans have a larger flat cooking surface than skillets of a similar size.
+• Because they have straight sides, sauté pans have a larger flat cooking surface than skillets of a similar size.

-Despite the differences, you can use the pans for similar tasks, including sautéing, pan frying, high-heat searing, and other stovetop cooking.
-(Click here for more about sautéing and pan frying.)
-Liquid heat cooking like poaching and braising is best done in a sauté pan because its straight sides are designed to hold liquids safely and also to slow evaporation.
+Despite the differences, you can use these pans for similar tasks.
+If you're braising or poaching, a sauté pan is the better choice because the straight sides and lid are designed to hold liquids safely and slow evaporation.

 You can find both pan styles in all types of cookware material, including clad stainless, nonstick, glass/ceramic, aluminum, copper, cast iron, and carbon steel.

-Let's look at each pan type in more detail.
+Let's look at each pan in more detail.

-A skillet/frying pan is shallow, with curved or sloped sides that facilitate quick evaporation (ideal for browning).
+Once again, a skillet/frying pan is shallow, with curved or sloped sides that facilitate quick evaporation which make it ideal for browning.

-You use a skillet for stove top tasks such as pan frying, stir frying, and sautéing.
-Skillets are typically sold without lids because they're designed primarily for tasks that do not require covering.
+Use a skillet for pan frying, stir frying, and sautéing.
+Skillets are typically sold without lids because they're designed for tasks that do not require covering.

 However, people often do want to cover a skillet to control evaporation or to let food cook through, so lids are often sold separately, and occasionally come with the pan.
-(You can also buy generic lids to fit pans of specific sizes, or universal lids which lay flat and so fit nearly any sized pan.)
+You can also buy generic lids to fit pans of specific sizes, or universal lids to fit any pan.

 Types of Skillets

-There are several types of pans in the skillet category, including crepe pans, woks, chef's pans, and more.
+There are several types of pans in the skillet category, including crepe pans, woks, and chef's pans.
 We talk more about those below.
 For now, here are some of the most popular actual skillets.

 Some skillets have angled but not curved sides, like a Lodge cast iron skillet.
 This is still considered a skillet, not a sauté pan, because of the angled sides and lack of a lid:

-Most skillet pans have one long handle and perhaps a helper handle on the opposite side if larger than 10 inches:
+Most skillet pans have one long handle, and larger ones have a helper handle on the opposite side:

 Less common are skillet-type pans with two short handles.
-Short-handled skillets are often a little deeper than long-handled skillets, making them usable as small roasting pans:
+Short-handled skillets are often a little deeper than long-handled skillets, making them usable as small roasting pans.
+This makes sense as the two short handles make them easier to put in the oven:

-Technically, a shallow pan with two short handles is called a rondeau, brasier, or sauteuse pan--especially if it has a lid--but it is essentially a deep, short-handled skillet pan that goes in the oven easily.
+Technically, a shallow pan with two short handles is called a rondeau, brasier, or sauteuse pan--especially if it has a lid--but it is essentially a deepish, short-handled skillet.
 (Don't get too hung up on these unfamiliar names, as they can vary among makers and get confusing.
-"Short-handled skillet" is the best way to think about these guys.
+"Short-handled skillet" is the best way to think about these.
 The point to remember is that if you do a lot of oven roasting, a short-handled skillet pan can be useful.)

-Skillets are sized by the diameter of the rim in either inches or centimeters:
+Skillets are sized by the rim diameter in inches or centimeters:

-The most popular sizes for all-around cooking tasks is 10-inch and 12-inch, but skillets can be as small as 6-inch or as large as 17-inch
+The most popular frying pan sizes are 10-inch and 12-inch, but they can be as small as 6-inch or as large as 17-inch.
+Note that a skillet this large is probably going to have two short handles so it can fit in an oven.

 What to Know About a Skillet's Cooking Surface

-The curve or angle of a skillet can vary from fairly straight, like the Demeyere Industry pan, below left, to extremely sloped, like the Anolon Nouvelle nonstick skillet on the right:
+The curve of a skillet can vary from fairly straight, like the Demeyere Industry pan, below left, to extremely sloped, like the Anolon Nouvelle nonstick skillet on the right:

 Slightly sloped sides = larger flat cooking surface.